A table of square numbers

 A:

-We need two changes with respect to the previous exercise:
+We require two changes with respect to the previous exercise:

 1. The number of columns to be printed has to be limited depending on which row we currently print.
 We thus replace